 Spreading Religion and Culture: This is accomplished through a large number of libraries, lectures, discourses and seminars, audio-visual units, exhibitions, museums, retreats, and publishing books, journals, etc. The Math and Mission publish 22 journals in 15 languages.
 Books on Vedanta, the message of Sri Ramakrishna, Holy Mother Sarada Devi and Swami Vivekananda, spirituality and world religions in almost all the major languages of India and in some of the important languages of other countries are published from the 18 publication centres.
 In English alone more than 1,000 titles are brought out.
 Hundreds of titles have been brought out in almost all regional languages, including some tribal languages.

 Spiritual Service: Almost every Math centre maintains a shrine dedicated to Sri Ramakrishna where ritualistic worship is offered to Him every day.
 At dusk árati is done along with congregational singing of vesper hymns and bhajans in which monks and devotees participate.
 On festival days and on the birthdays of Sri Ramakrishna, Holy Mother and Swami Vivekananda, special spiritual programmes are arranged in which thousands of people participate.
 The birthday of Lord Rama, Lord Krishna, Lord Buddha and Jesus Christ are observed in all our centres.
-Another form of spiritual service is talks and advice on spiritual topics given by heads of centres and other monks to devotees, and the retreats and bhakta-sammelans organized at the centres for the benefit of devotees.
-The most important form of spiritual service, however, is dikshá or spiritual initiation given by the President, Vice-Presidents and a few selected senior monks of Ramakrishna Order to sincere spiritual seekers.
+Another form of spiritual service is talks and advice on spiritual topics given by heads of centres and other monks to devotees, and the retreats and devotees’ conventions (bhakta sammelan) are organized at the centres for the benefit of devotees.
+The most important form of spiritual service, however, is dikshá or spiritual initiation given by the President, Vice-Presidents and a few selected senior monks of the Ramakrishna Order to sincere spiritual seekers.

 Work Outside India: Swami Vivekananda was the first religious leader of India to spread Vedanta philosophy and spirituality in the West in an organized way.
 The seeds of thought that he sowed in the closing years of nineteenth century later sprouted and developed into what is known as ‘Vedanta Movement’ in the West.
 The first centre of Vedanta Society was started by Swamiji himself in New York in 1894.
 Now there are 13 such Vedanta Societies in the US.
 Outside the US also centres of Ramakrishna Math (and, in a few cases, centres of Ramakrishna Mission) have come into existence, invariably at the initiative of local devotees, in many of the cities in the West and in the East.